-FM 1187 is the new entryway into the City of Aledo.
-There is a sense of pride as you travel along the landscaped median with Gulf Muhly grasses, Burford hollies, and crape myrtles that are interspersed with roses, live oaks, and cedar elms.
+FM 1187 is the entryway into the City of Aledo.
+There is a sense of community there as you drive along the landscaped median with Gulf Muhly grasses, Burford hollies, and crape myrtles, interspersed with roses, live oaks, and cedar elms.

-The garden right by the entrance to the city hall building is planted with Fall Asters in the design of an “A” for Aledo.
-Under a group of oaks are 500 variegated vinca major plants under the live oak trees.
+The garden, by the door to the city hall building, has Fall Asters in the design of an “A” for Aledo, plus, 500 variegated vinca major plants under the live oak trees.

 Across the street, the Aledo Community Center and Park incorporates a walking trail that meanders through its playground and gardens.
-The park has a nice new gazebo for picnics and benches for resting.
-Perennials, trees, annuals, and shrubs, all labeled with the common and botanical names, are planted in six defined flower beds.
+The park has a gazebo for picnics and benches for resting.
+Perennials, trees, annuals, and shrubs, all labeled with the common and botanical names, are planted in six defined flowerbeds.
 They create interest with the variety of displays on berms, arbors, and trellises, with a surround of decorative boulders.

-Come visit these gardens for Aledo at 200 Old Annetta Road and Annetta at 450 Thunderhead Lane.
-These beautiful landscapes are designed, planted and maintained all year; thanks to the Parker County Master Gardeners since 2000 for Aledo and 2014 for Town of Annetta.
+Come visit these gardens in Aledo, at 200 Old Annetta Road, and Annetta, at 450 Thunderhead Lane.
+These beautiful landscapes have been designed, planted, and maintained year round by the Parker County Master Gardeners since 2000 for Aledo and 2014 for Town of Annetta.